Lebang11/startup-gen-server/README.md

-# StartupGen
+# Startup-gen-server

-## Elevator Pitch
+## Overview
-**Startup-Gen-server** This project is a web application built with Node.js, Express.js, and TensorFlow.js.
+This project is a web application built with Node.js, Express.js, and TensorFlow.js.
 It provides APIs for managing trending products and topics, as well as a machine learning component for time series prediction using TensorFlow.js.

 ## Features
 - **Express.js API:** Endpoints to manage trending products and topics